mspertus/TAPL/README.md

 **Warning: This section can safely be ignored.
 I have already performed these steps in the repo.**
-However, in case it is useful as a reference, here are the steps due to Jordan Merrick (thanks!) that I follow to change the implementations on the book website to Dune projects (this does not include any semantic changes like adding a REPL.
+However, in case it is useful as a reference, here are the steps due to Jordan Merrick (thanks!) that I follow to change the implementations on the book website to Dune projects (this does not include any semantic changes like adding a REPL, which tend to be specific to the particular implementation).

 **Note:** Due to Ocaml's casing conventions, in the below, `name` denotes the implementation name, like `fullsimple`, and `Name` denotes the implementation name with leading capitalization, like